NCAlgebra/NC/DOCUMENTATION/MANUAL/TeX.md

 # Pretty Output with Mathematica Notebooks and TeX {#TeX}

+If you want a living version of this chapter just run the notebook `NC/DEMOS/5_PrettyOutput.nb`.

 `NCAlgebra` comes with several utilities for beautifying expressions which are output. [`NCTeXForm`](#PackageNCTeXForm) converts NC expressions into \LaTeX.  [`NCTeX`](#PackageNCTeX) goes a step further and